kimjoar/flux-workshop/README.md

 know that we need to fetch messages from the backend.

 To fetch messages we can implement the `fetchAll` method in the `MessagesActionCreator`.
-We must remember to wrap the successfully received messages by calling `createMessage` on each.
+To get the messages on the correct form, wrapped in ImmutableJS, we should call `createMessage` on each message.
 You can use the `createMessages` helper at the bottom of the action creator.

 On success we dispatch the messages and update the state in the `MessagesStore`.
 (Remember the helpers at the bottom.
 And remember to emit after change.)